stefan-hesse/test-repository/guide-source/GUIDE_README.md

 1. Compares the current English file against `EN-prev.md` (a snapshot of the last build)
 2. Identifies which `##` sections have changed
-3. Sends only the changed sections to the **DeepL API** for translation into Italian, Spanish, French, German, Portuguese and Thai
+3. Sends only the changed sections to the **DeepL API** for translation into Italian, Spanish, French, German, Portuguese, Thai, Vietnamese and Chinese (Simplified)
 4. Updates the IT, ES and FR Markdown files with the new translations
 5. Rebuilds all twelve HTML outputs from the updated source files
 6. Saves the current English file as the new `EN-prev.md` for next time

 **You never need to manually translate anything.** Just edit the English file and push.

 **Cost:** Free — DeepL's free tier includes 500,000 characters per month, which is far more than the guide requires even with frequent updates.
-A full re-translation of all three languages uses approximately 120,000 characters.
+A full re-translation of all eight languages uses approximately 400,000 characters.

 **If translation is skipped:** The build log will show `[TRANSLATE] 0 section(s) changed` — this is normal if your push only changed `build.py` or other non-content files.
 The HTML is still rebuilt correctly.